February 22, 2020

 The main point of the disjoint union is to keep an identifier for which set the elements originally came from.

-Each element of this disjoint union is either of the form $(a, 1)$ or $(a, 2)$, where $a\in\R$, so these elements look and feel just like real numbers except that we can tell whether they came from the set $A_1$ or $A_2$.
+Each element of this disjoint union is either of the form (a,1) or (a,2), where aR, so these elements look and feel just like real numbers except that we can tell whether they came from the set A1 or A2.

 There is, of course, no reason why all the sets being unioned together need to be the same set.
 Later we shall see an example where each set is different, but it is still useful to keep the identifying index.